BOARD'S REPORT / DIRECTORS' REPORT 2018-19

 FOREIGN EXCHANGE EARNING AND OUTGO

 III.
-The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Act for safeguarding theassets of the Company and for preventing and detecting fraud and otherirregularities to the best of the knowledge and ability of the Directors
+The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities to the best of the knowledge and ability of the Directors

 IV.
 The Annual Accounts have been prepared on a going concern basis.